“I feel like I’ve got a urinary tract infection… but my doctor says I can’t because my tests are negative”

 Unhelpfully guidelines from the National Institute for Health and Care Excellence (NICE) – the body that produces treatment guidelines for England and Wales – insist that a positive dipstick and MSU are needed to diagnose a urinary tract infection in patients who have not got better after initial antibiotics.

 The most useful thing that doctors can do is to listen to their patients and ask them detailed questions about their symptoms and how they started.

-Research suggests that microscopy – analysing fresh urine under a microscope using a haemocytometer (a device used to count white blood cells and epithelial cells) – combined with listening to a patient’s story is the best way to diagnose UTI.
+New research suggests that microscopy – analysing fresh urine under a microscope using a haemocytometer (a device used to count white blood cells and epithelial cells) – combined with listening to a patient’s story is the best way to diagnose UTI.

-I think I have a chronic UTI
+I think I have chronic UTI

 - We explain what chronic UTI is and how it develops

 - Our chronic UTI factsheet for Medical Professionals evidences the problems with testing and gives advice on how best to help patients.
 Take a copy to your next appointment

 - Find out about tests and treatment that work.

 1. Price, T. K., Dune, T., Hilt, E. E., Thomas-White, K. J., Kliethermes, S., Brincat, C., Brubaker, L., Wolfe, A. J., Mueller, E. R., Schreckenberger, P. C.

 (2016).
 The clinical urine culture: enhanced techniques improve detection of clinically relevant microorganisms.
 Journal of Clinical Microbiology, 54(5), 1216-